wing5wong/artisan-whs-static/source/_courses/FNI1.md

 type: Level 1 Optional
 description: ""
 maori_title: "FNI2"
-background: "This course has been developed for students at Year 11 as an introduction to work in the catering industry.
+body: "This course has been developed for students at Year 11 as an introduction to work in the catering industry.
 Practical assessment is most important in this course."
 year: "11"
 credits: "21"
 entry_requirements: ""